-Liquidity risk is the possibility that we will not be able to fund all cash outflow commitments as they fall due.
+Liquidity risk is the possibility that we will not be able to fund all cash outflow commitments and collateral requirements as they fall due.
 This includes the risk of being forced to sell assets at depressed prices resulting in realized losses on sale.
 This risk also includes restrictions on our ability to efficiently allocate capital among our subsidiaries due to various market and regulatory constraints on the movement of funds.
 Our funding obligations arise in connection with the payment of policyholder benefits, expenses, asset purchases, investment commitments, interest on debt, and dividends on capital stock.
 Sources of available cash flow include general fund premiums and deposits, investment related inflows (such as maturities, principal repayments, investment income and proceeds of asset sales), proceeds generated from financing activities in normal markets, and dividends and interest payments from subsidiaries.
 We have various financing transactions and derivative contracts under which we may be required to pledge collateral or to make payments to our counterparties for the decline in market value of specified assets.
-The amount of collateral or payments may increase under certain circumstances, which could adversely affect our liquidity.
+The amount of collateral or payments required may increase under certain circumstances (such as changes to interest rates, credit spreads, equity markets or foreign exchange rates), which could adversely affect our liquidity.